ukri-bench/benchmark-s-omb/README.md

 It is provided for convenience and is not intended to prescribe how to build the OMB benchmarks.
 It may be modified as needed for different architectures or compilers.

+OMB provides a script named `get_local_rank` that may (optionally) used as a wrapper function when launching the OMB tests.
+Its purpose is to define an the `LOCAL_RANK` environment variable before starting the target executable (e.g. `osu_latency`).
+`LOCAL_RANK` enumerates the ranks on each node so that the MPI library can control affinity between ranks and processors.
+Different MPI launchers expose the local rank information in different ways, and `libexec/osu-micro-benchmarks/get_local_rank` should be modified accordingly.
+Notes describing the appropriate modifications are included within the `get_local_rank` script.
+On Perlmutter, MPI jobs are started using the SLURM PMI, and the `LOCAL_RANK` may be set using
+`export LOCAL_RANK=$SLURM_LOCALID`.

 ## Required Tests